-Budgeted cost: £12,000
+Budgeted cost: £9,820

-Activity Evidence that supports this approach Challenge number(s) addressed Yourspace counselling EEF toolkit highlights that being able to effectively manage emotions will be beneficial to children and young people even if it does not translate to.
-1.
+Activity Evidence that supports this approach Challenge number(s) addressed Your Space counselling EEF toolkit highlights that being able to effectively manage emotions will be beneficial to children and young people 1.
+Access the West Sussex Thoughtful Program EEF toolkit highlights that being able to effectively manage emotions will be beneficial to children and young people 2.
 Preference for after school club opportunities (1 term) Increase in enrichment activities that children missed during pandemic Our assessments observations and discussions with pupils and families have identified social and emotional issues for many pupils, due to a lack of enrichment opportunities during school closure.
-These challenges particularly affect disadvantaged pupils, including their attainment reading or maths scores 124 Purchase school uniform, PE kit, school lunchboxes for school trips From our own knowledge of our children and families this can be a barriers for school attendance and participation in school trips.
+These challenges particularly affect disadvantaged pupils, including their attainment reading or maths scores 124 Purchase school uniform, PE kit, school lunchboxes for school trips From our own knowledge of our children and families, this can be a barrier for school attendance and participation in school trips.
 1 Payment for school visits and workshops Our assessments observations and discussions with pupils and families have identified social and emotional issues for many pupils, due to a lack of enrichment opportunities during school closure.
-These challenges particularly affect disadvantaged pupils, including their attainment reading or maths scores 124 Individual music tuition Our assessments observations and discussions with pupils and families have identified social and emotional issues for many pupils, due to a lack of enrichment opportunities during school closure.
+These challenges particularly affect disadvantaged pupils, including their attainment reading or maths scores 124

+Individual music tuition Our assessments observations and discussions with pupils and families have identified social and emotional issues for many pupils, due to a lack of enrichment opportunities during school closure.
 These challenges particularly affect disadvantaged pupils, including their attainment reading or maths scores 14 Copies of Power of Reading bought to be kept at home Children are able to access quality text at home.
 Pre reading text or re reading text worked on at school can improve engagement and achievement in English lessons 1234 Regular liaison with Early Help and social care to support attendance issues and well being Our assessments show that a 'joined up' approach to support is more successful in improving attendance.
 When attendance is a target on any social care plan, it is a driver for improvement.
 Embedding DFE's 'improving school attendance 'guidance.
 146

-Total budgeted cost: £ 70,635.00
+Total budgeted cost: £ 82,820